humansconf/humansconf.org/register.md

 If you identify as a member of an under-indexed group, you can check a checkbox during registration, which raises your chance of getting a ticket.[^1] We trust that you know best if it applies to you, so we will not ask for further evidence at anytime.

+### Lottery Runs

+The first lottery run will take place on 6-March, and after that as needed.
+This means the earliest notification emails will arrive during the day of 6-March.

 ----

 [registerform]: https://forms.gle/hfmFcUgn5v2bk5cw8